-- The Board will meet regularly on the first Tuesday of each month at 12:00 P.M.
+- 1. The Board will meet regularly on the first Tuesday of each month at 12:00 P.M.
 Meetings will be held in the Centennial Park Administrative Conference Room or other such location as may be determined by the Board. - 2.
 Special meetings may be called by the Chairman by his own motion, or by the request of any two (2) Board members. - 3.
 All regular and special meetings of the Board will be open to the public. - 4.
 Individuals or groups desiring to petition the Board for some specific action should present their request in writing to the Board Secretary no later than 14 days preceding the scheduled meeting.
 Petitioning parties may also appear in person at the meeting to make an oral presentation. - 5.
 The Director and appropriate staff will be present at all meetings of the Board. - 6.
-Minutes of all Board meetings will be available for review during regular office hours at the Centennial Park
+Agendas and minutes of all Board meetings will be submitted to the webteam for posting on Nashville.gov in a searchable electronic format and will also available for review during regular office hours at the Centennial Park Administrative Office.

-Administrative Office.